ibm-cloud-docs/watsonxdata/explain_sql_query.md

 1. In the **Query workspace** page, enter the query and click **Run on starter** to get the results.
 1. Click **Explain** on the screen to visualize the graphical representation of the query.

-On the **Explain** window, click a stage to view the details on the right window.
+On the **Explain** window, click a stage to view the details on the side window.
 The details of each stage that is displayed are the estimate values for rows, CPU, memory, and network.